-Gender-based violence (GBV) The Inter-Agency Standing Committee defines GBV as "any harmful act that is perpetrated against a person's will and that is based on socially ascribed (gender) differences between males and females.
-It includes acts that inflict physical, sexual or mental harm or suffering, threats of such acts, coercion, and other deprivations of liberty.
-These acts can occur in public or in private."
-The term "sexual and gender-based violence" continues to be used by some actors to emphasize the urgency of addressing sexual violence, which is recognized as one type of GBV.
-6 Gender equality Gender equality refers to the equal exercise of rights, opportunities, resources and rewards by women, men, girls and boys.
-It does not mean that women, men, girls and boys are the same, but that their exercise of rights, opportunities and life chances is not governed by whether they were born female or male.
-Gender mainstreaming Gender mainstreaming refers to a strategy for achieving gender equality and is the process of assessing the implications for women and men of planned ac- tion, including legislation, policies and programmes, in all areas and at all levels.
+DEFINITION Gender equity refers to fairness to women and men, girls and boys, which may entail positive measures to redress existing imbalances and ensure equal rights and opportunities.
+The preferred terminology within the Unit- ed Nations is gender equality, rather than genderequity.
+Gender equity denotes an element of interpretation of social justice, usually based on tradition, custom, religion or culture, which most often works to the det- riment of women.
+Such use of equity in relation to the advancement of women has been determined to be unacceptable.
+Gender mainstreaming refers to a strategy for achieving gender equality and is the process of assessing the implications for women and men of planned action, including legislation, policies and programmes, in all areas and at all levels.
 Gender mainstreaming is the chosen approach of the United Nations system and international community to realizing progress on women's and girls' rights as a subset of human rights to which the United Nations dedicates itself.
 It is not a goal or objective on its own.
-It is a strategy for achieving greater equality for women and girls in relation to men and boys.
-Gender-sensitive An intervention is gender-sensitive when it identifies, considers and aims to ad- dress the differing needs, interests and realities of men, boys, women and girls but does not address the underlying gender-based inequalities and unequal distribution of power between women and men, and girls and boys.
-Gender transformative A gender transformative approach focuses on transforming (e.g. changing) unequal gender relations by challenging deeply entrenched gender norms, biases and stereotypes in order to promote shared power, control of resources, decision making and support for women's empowerment.
-Integral to a gender transformative approach is moving beyond the individual to address the root causes that perpetuate gender inequality, which include unequal power relations, discrimination based on sex and gender, social norms and structural barriers, as well as policies and practices.
-Inclusion Inclusion refers to a needs- and rights-based approach to programming that seeks to ensure that all affected people have knowledge and agency on an equal basis, access to basic services and a voice in the design and implementation of those services.
-7 Protection Protection refers to activities aimed at obtaining full respect for the intrinsic rights of all individuals in accordance with international humanitarian, human rights and refugee law, taking into account differences in age, gender, disability and other intersectional dimensions of poverty and inequality.
+It is a strategy for achieving great- er equality for women and girls in relation to men and boys.
+An intervention is gender-sensitive when it identifies, considers and aims to address the differing needs, interests and realities of men, boys, women and girls but does not address the underlying gender-based inequalities and unequal distribution of power between women and men, and girls and boys.
+A gender transformative approach focuses on transforming (e.g. changing) unequal gender relations by challenging deeply entrenched gender norms, bi- ases and stereotypes in order to promote shared power, control of resources, decision making and support for women's empowerment.
+Integral to a gen- der transformative approach is moving beyond the individual to address the root causes that perpetuate gender inequality, which include unequal power relations, discrimination based on sex and gender, social norms and structural barriers, as well as policies and practices.
+Inclusion refers to a needs- and rights-based approach to programming that seeks to ensure that all affected people have knowledge and agency on an equal basis, access to basic services and a voice in the design and implementation of those services.
+Protection refers to activities aimed at obtaining full respect for the intrinsic rights of all individuals in accordance with international humanitarian, human rights and refugee law, taking into account differences in age, gender, disabili- ty and other intersectional dimensions of poverty and inequality.
+Sex- and age-disaggregated data are data that are collected and analysed sep- arately for males and females and by age groups to ensure that vulnerabilities, needs, priorities and access to life-saving services are better understood and responded to.
+Additional effort is made to also include data on disability.